cancel

 To be determined

-Vendor has yet to decide nor announced the support and/or lifecycle dates.
-Vendor's support pages usually have the entry for this specific release, however, the date values might be captured as 'To be determined', 'TBD', 'To be announced' or any other terms to the same effect.
+manufacturer has yet to decide nor announced the support and/or lifecycle dates.
+Manufacturer's support pages usually have the entry for this specific release, however, the date values might be captured as 'To be determined', 'TBD', 'To be announced' or any other terms to the same effect.
 A date translation may be provided which picks a far away date in the future (12/31/2999) when it doesn't conflict with any other known dates.

 Other